 36 year-old Xiu Jin Teng lived in Toronto with her husband, Dong Huang, 40.
 One night, the landlord of their apartment heard Huang screaming.
 When, in days following, he did not see his tenant, he asked Teng of the man’s whereabouts.
 She claimed he had gone to Hong Kong.

 Yet on Wednesday, February 29, the landlord caught Teng moving items out of the apartment.
 Suspicious, neighbor William Zhang and his wife checked out the apartment.

 Teng was out, but the couple was greeted by a pair of feet.

 There was Huang, dead and wrapped in a blanket.

 Teng allegedly returned to the apartment soon after the grisly discovery was made and claimed Huang had suffered a heart attack.

-Considering the situation, this seemed unlikely, and Teng … Read More »
+Considering the situation, … Read More »

 The one commonality among most serial killers is that they suffer from mental illness.
 The term “mental illness” covers a broad spectrum of maladies.
 With that said, let’s take a look and see which mental illness makes for the best horror movie.